Your 2026 Horoscope Is Here — & It's Going To Be A Very Productive Year For You

 Libra Sun & Rising:

-Libra, the Saturn and Neptune conjunction in Aries on February 20th centers around partnerships and contracts for you.
+Libra, the Saturn and Neptune conjunction in Aries on February 21st centres around partnerships and contracts for you.
 Before signing any documents, ensure that you have a third-party review the contracts.
 You don't want to give anyone authority over you, especially when it comes to financial decisions.
 The flip side is that it could be a time when you DTR.
-The Nodes of Destiny move into the Aquarius and Leo axis on August 26th, starting a new year and a half cycle, encouraging you to be free from the artistic constraints that have been holding you back.
+The Nodes of Destiny move into the Aquarius and Leo axis on July 27th, starting a new year and a half cycle, encouraging you to be free from the artistic constraints that have been holding you back.
 The caveat is that Pluto's presence in your fifth house of creativity is going to make you more competitive in your field.
-Venus's retrograde in Scorpio and Libra from October 3rd to November 13th escalates the desire to be number one; it doesn't matter how the world views you, but what matters is how you feel about yourself.
+Venus's retrograde in Scorpio and Libra from October 3rd to November 14th escalates the desire to be number one; it doesn't matter how the world views you, but what matters is how you feel about yourself.

 AdvertisementADVERTISEMENT